 National Executive Director

 Justin founded The National Puerto Rican Chamber of Commerce as a means for filling a void in services catered to helping budding entrepreneurs.
 Within a very short time, The NPRChamber has quickly become the fastest growing and largest Puerto Rican organization in the United States, as well as one of the fastest growing Hispanic organizations, and has established Local Leadership Councils (LLCs) in New York City, Charlotte, NC, San Juan, PR, and Washington, D.C., with more expected to open soon.
 Justin also works as a professor, writer, and researcher and previously developed senior care facilities internationally.
 Previously, Justin founded D.C.
 Concrete Technologies, which became known as the dominant producer and service provider of new concrete technologies in the Southeastern U.S. and select international locations.
 D.C.
 Concrete Technologies was a frequent guest on HGTV’s Curb Appeal, NBC’s House Smarts, and in several national and local magazines and newspapers.
-A true believer in the necessity of entrepreneurship as a means for supporting a strong economy, Justin has volunteered to teach entrepreneurship and economics with Junior Achievement, has been requested as a guest lecturer at several universities in the U.S. and Puerto Rico, co-authored Politic365’s Blueprint for Universal Economic Inclusion, and is the author of the forthcoming book The Basics of Basic Economics.
+A true believer in the necessity of entrepreneurship as a means for supporting a strong economy, Justin has volunteered to teach entrepreneurship and economics with Junior Achievement, has been requested as a guest lecturer at several universities in the U.S. and Puerto Rico, co-authored Politic365’s Blueprint for Universal Economic Inclusion, and is the author of the forthcoming book The Common Sense behind Basic Economics (Lexington Books, 2015).
 Justin has studied Commercial Law at Cardozo Law School and the University of Barcelona, Entrepreneurship at The George Washington University’s Graduate School of Business, International Business at the University of Puerto Rico, completed his MBA at Arizona State University, and is working on his Ph.D. at the University of Maryland, Baltimore County.
-Justin also serves as a Reservist in the U.S. Air Force and is a veteran of Operation Enduring Freedom in Afghanistan.
+Justin is also a combat veteran of Operation Enduring Freedom in Afghanistan.

 Jacklyn Ríos, JD, LLM